absalom-muc/MHI-AC-Ctrl/Troubleshooting.md

 ### :fire: You use PubSubClient v2.8.0
 There was a [bug](https://github.com/knolleary/pubsubclient/issues/747) introduced in PubSubClient version 2.8.0, please use v2.7.0.

+## :fire: MQTT connects / disconnects periodically
+The HOSTNAME specified in support.h is used as WiFi hostname, MQTT hostname and OTA hostname.
+In case that you use more than one MHI-AC-Ctrl, e.g. in a multi-split configuration, you have to use unique HOSTNAME to every PCB.

 ## :fire: Receiving the AC status works, but can't change values
 Different root causes are possible: